Spey casting: World records

 The world's longest 15 ft 1 in single spey cast was made by Geir Hansen from Norway.
 The cast measured 65.5 m, and was made during the Hemsedal Spey Competition in 2021.
 Hansen also set the world record for the 18ft class, with a 77.0 m cast, at the same event.

+Anita Strand, a Norwegian Spey fisher, set the previous women's record four-cast total of 560 ft in 2023 at the Golden Gate Angling and Casting Club's Spey-O-Rama competition, with her longest cast being 143 ft.

+In the 2025 Spey-O-Rama competition, Whitney Gould set the new record in the women's four-cast total, with 585 ft total, and a 154 foot longest cast.

+Japan's Sasanuma Taishi recorded a total of 238 m with four casts in a Spey-O-Rama rules SACC competition held in Sayama.